 We’ve heard complaints from users that if they click on a result and it’s difficult to find the actual content, they aren’t happy with the experience.
 Rather than scrolling down the page past a slew of ads, users want to see content right away.

 So sites that don’t have much content “above-the-fold” can be affected by this change.
 If you click on a website and the part of the website you see first either doesn’t have a lot of visible content above-the-fold or dedicates a large fraction of the site’s initial screen real estate to ads, that’s not a very good user experience.

 Such sites may not rank as highly going forward.

-If your site is hit by Panda updates, remove your ads that are above the fold and recrawl your site with less ads.
+If your site is hit by Panda updates, remove your ads that are above the fold and recrawl your site with fewer ads.
 This will help you easily recover from upcoming Panda updates.

-Google also started taking serious actions against content farms that were gaining top rankings with thin quality contents.
+Google also started taking serious actions against content farms that were gaining top rankings with thin quality content.

-Basically content farms means, few companies hire a large number of freelance writers to start generating a lot of textual contents to satisfy algorithms.
+Basically, content farms mean, that few companies hire a large number of freelance writers to start generating a lot of textual content to satisfy algorithms.
 This is done just to increase their search engine rankings.
-Usually these type of contents are posted only by using keyword stuffing or rehashing the contents.
+Usually, these types of content are posted only by using keyword stuffing or rehashing the content.

 According to many reports, the new change on Google Panda against penalizing these content farms impacted over 12% of US results.
 That’s a lot, right?